cambiotraining/unix-shell/materials/xx-environment.md

 Hello participant!
 ```

-Also note that `hello_message` now appears as a global environment variable if you use the `printenv` command.
+The exported variable also appears in the output from `printenv`.

 ::: {.callout-important}
-#### Global variables set with `export` do not persist between sessions
+#### Exported variables last only for the current session

-One thing to note is that even when set with `export`, environment variables don't persist between sessions.
+Exporting a variable makes it available to child processes, but it does not make the variable permanent.
-If you kill your terminal and start a new one, any variables defined in the previous session are no longer available.
+If you close your terminal and start a new session, the variable will no longer be available.

-If you want global variables to persist across sessions, you should use a configuration file such as `.bashrc`, which we discuss below.
+To load variables automatically in future sessions, add their definitions to a configuration file such as `.bashrc`/`.zshrc`, which we discuss below.
 :::

-## Finding software: the `PATH` variable
+## Finding software with the `PATH` variable

-The `PATH` variable is what the shell uses to find executable programs whenever you type a command.
+When you type a command, the shell uses the `PATH` variable to find the corresponding executable program.
-For example, when you type a command such as `ls`/`cat`/`grep`/etc., the shell looks for that program's name in a set of predefined directories.
+For example, when you type `ls`, `cat`, or `grep`, the shell searches a set of predefined directories.

-We can see what executable a certain program uses using the `which` command:
+Use the `which` command to see which executable the shell finds for a program:

 ```bash
 which grep